Essential Thrombocythemia

 (Essential Thrombocytosis; Primary Thrombocythemia)

 Essential thrombocythemia (ET) is a myeloproliferative neoplasm characterized by an increased platelet count, megakaryocytic hyperplasia, and a hemorrhagic or microvascular vasospastic tendency.
 Symptoms and signs may include headache (ocular migraine), paresthesias, bleeding, erythromelalgia, or digital ischemia.
-Diagnosis is based on an isolated platelet count > 450,000/mcL (> 450 × 109/L), normal red blood cell mass or normal hematocrit in the presence of adequate iron stores, and the absence of myelofibrosis, the Philadelphia chromosome (or BCR-ABL rearrangement), or reactive disorders that cause thrombocytosis.
-No treatment is required in most asymptomatic patients.
-The presence of extreme thrombocytosis (platelet count > 1,500,000 mcL [> 1,500,000 × 109/L]) may increase risk of bleeding.
+Diagnosis is based on an isolated platelet count > 450,000 platelets/mcL (> 450 × 109/L), normal red blood cell mass or normal hematocrit in the presence of adequate iron stores, and the absence of myelofibrosis, the Philadelphia chromosome (or BCR-ABL rearrangement), or reactive disorders that cause thrombocytosis.
+No treatment is required in most patients who are asymptomatic.
+The presence of extreme thrombocytosis (platelet count > 1,000,000 platelets/mcL [> 1000 × 109/L]) may increase the risk of bleeding, which is not usually spontaneous.
 There is no correlation between the platelet count and risk of macrovascular thrombosis.

 Etiology of Essential Thrombocythemia

 Essential thrombocythemia is a clonal hematopoietic stem cell disorder that causes increased platelet production.
-Essential thrombocythemia usually occurs wiith increased incidence after age 50.
+Essential thrombocythemia usually occurs after age 50 years with an increased incidence in females.

-A Janus kinase 2 (JAK2) enzyme mutation, JAK2V617F, is present in about 50% of patients; JAK2 is a member of the tyrosine kinase family of enzymes and is involved in signal transduction for erythropoietin, thrombopoietin, and granulocyte colony-stimulating factor (G-CSF).
-Other patients have mutations in exon 9 of the calreticulin gene (CALR), and a few have acquired somatic thrombopoietin receptor gene mutations (MPL).
+A Janus kinase 2 (JAK2) enzyme mutation, JAK2V617F, is present in approximately 50% of patients; JAK2 is a member of the tyrosine kinase family of enzymes and is involved in signal transduction for erythropoietin, thrombopoietin, and granulocyte colony-stimulating factor (G-CSF).

 Pathophysiology of Essential Thrombocythemia